At a Glance#

 Result:

-The drop from 2024SUQ (91.78 percent) to 2025WIQ (83.32 percent) is 8.46 percentage points across two consecutive quarters.
+The drop from 2024SUQ (91.27 percent) to 2025WIQ (83.69 percent) is 7.58 percentage points across the six quarters between them.
 The 2024SUQ and 2025WIQ confidence intervals do not come close to overlapping, so the gap is real even before considering effect size.
+The decline is not stepwise; it appears across the 2024 cohorts as a slow drift, then settles into the lower band starting in 2025SPQ.

-Phase 04 reads this as the post-NGN decline pattern, with two specific framings.
-The NCSBN published national NCLEX-RN pass rates for the same two-year window show roughly a four-point decline; the institution drops twice as much.
-And the 2024-2025 boundary is roughly the point at which the Next Generation NCLEX format completed its first-year transition cycle, with cohorts who were trained pre-NGN and tested post-NGN largely flushed through by mid-2024.
-The 2025 cohorts are the first who were both trained and tested under NGN, and their pass rates are the ones reverting toward (or below) the national trend.
+Phase 04 reads this as the post-NGN decline pattern.
+The NCSBN published national NCLEX-RN pass rates for the same window show roughly a 3.7-point decline; the institution’s 4.21-point annual decline is slightly steeper, at about 1.14 times the national magnitude.
+The 2024-2025 boundary is roughly the point at which the Next Generation NCLEX format completed its first-year transition cycle, with cohorts who were trained pre-NGN and tested post-NGN largely flushed through by mid-2024.
+The 2025 cohorts are the first who were both trained and tested under NGN, and their pass rates settle into a band slightly below national.

 The case study does not claim the NGN transition is the cause of the drop.
 It is one plausible explanation and the most prominent industry-level event in the window.
 Phase 04 develops the rest.

-The phase 01 quirks section flagged a multimodal distribution of terms_grad_to_first_test.
+The phase 01 quirks section flagged a concentrated distribution of terms_grad_to_first_test.
 The schema phase precomputed this column on students, so phase 03 can query it directly.

 -- Distribution of terms between graduation and first test, with

--- a running cumulative count and percentage so the multimodal
+-- a running cumulative count and percentage so the concentration

--- shape is visible alongside the running coverage.
-Bounded at
+-- at +1 quarter is visible alongside the running coverage.
+Bounded

--- -5 to +8 because the long right tail (one student each at
+-- at -2 to +8 because the long thin right tail (scattered students

 WITH dist AS (